 We strongly advise all parents to visit the school before applying.
-You are welcome to visit without an appointment at any time, although should you wish to discuss matters with the Head of School an appointment, made by telephoning the school office, would be needed.
+You are welcome to visit without an appointment at any time, although should you wish to discuss matters with the Head teacher an appointment, made by telephoning the school office, would be needed.

 Once a place has been offered and accepted you and your child will be invited to visit the school on several occasions, both in school time and after school, to help integrate your child and ensure that their first day goes smoothly.

-Reception children attend school for mornings only for the first week, moving to full time attendance following discussions between parents and the class teacher.
+Reception children attend school on a part tiem basis to start with, moving to full time attendance by week 3 of the new academic year at the latest.
 The school day begins at 8:50am and ends at 3pm for Reception and Key Stage 1 and 3:15pm for Key Stage 2.

 If you wish to apply for a place for an older child at Milstead and Frinsted Church of England Primary School the criteria set out above still apply.
 Places will be offered provided the admission does not involve us exceeding our standard number per year group.
 Currently our standard number is 15.
 Contact the Head Teacher for further information.

 Children leaving Milstead to move to Secondary education go to a variety of schools.
 In their final year at primary school pupils can, if parents wish, undertake the selection test for a Grammar school place (11 plus or Kent Test).
 Many of the secondary schools in our area have their own entrance tests or have specific criteria for admission, details of which can be obtained direct from the schools concerned.